uulm-mrm/clutter-ds/README.md

 * A current version of pip (upgrade via `python3 -m pip install --upgrade pip`)

 ### Generating the radar clutter data set

-***NOTE: The label generation method's code will be published as soon as the submitted paper is accepted!
-Until then, these instructions are only for demonstration.***

 1. **Download the original RadarScenes data set** from [https://zenodo.org/record/4559821](https://zenodo.org/record/4559821) and extract the zip file.
 For the remainder of these instructions, it assumed that the extracted data is stored in `~/workspace/RadarScenes_Clutter/`.
 However, you may replace this with a path of your choice.